 In the Autumn months, food becomes our primary home interior decoration!
 Squash sits on top of any available surface, garlic and onions hang from the wall in long chains or braids, and sweet potatoes are piled in boxes under our bed (the coolest spot in our house).
 It is so reminiscent of Little House on the Prairie!

-Here are my top five foods to store for winter:
+Here are my Top Five Foods to Store for Winter:

-Winter Squash – Growing winter squash can be challenging here in NE Missouri, and I have had two years of crop failures and one year of success.
+Growing winter squash can be challenging here in NE Missouri, and I have had two years of crop failures and one year of success.
 Pests such as squash bugs and squash vine borers can decimate a squash crop.
 But, a few varieties seem to do better than others, most notably those of the species C. moschata.
 Butternut seems to fare best of all, and will keep in dry, room temperature storage through the spring, and into the summer.
 This year I had an incredible squash crop and harvested over a hundred pounds of Butternut, Buttercup, Hubbard, Sweet Meat, Acorn, and Trombocino squash.
 What I can’t grow myself, I buy in bulk from our local CSA farmer or from Amish neighbors.

 When storing squash, it’s important to only attempt to store fully ripened squash.
 I harvest them very carefully, and then inspect the squash to ensure that they are blemish free.
 Squash with any sort of nick, bruise, or otherwise marred surface will go on shelves for early use.
 Otherwise, I pack several banana boxes full of squash, and for lack of other storage facilities, place them under my bed – the coolest area of the house that maintains around a 58 degree temperature.

-After harvest, I simply divided our sweet potatoes into several piles: those that were free of blemishes or nicks, and those that were small or blemished.
+After harvest, I divide our sweet potatoes into two piles: Those that are free of blemishes or nicks, and those that are small or blemished.
 We used the small, blemished sweet potatoes first, enjoying them in stews, roasts, and pancakes.
 The other pile of large, beautiful sweet potatoes was placed in dry, room temperature storage, with dirt still on the skin.
 In mid-March, I grabbed some to chop into pieces, and was amazed that they were still mold-free, firm, crisp, and juicy as the day they were harvested.

-Garlic – If the amazing flavor that garlic brings to food wasn’t enough, I also grow garlic as a medicine, feeding it to humans and livestock alike.
+If the amazing flavor that garlic brings to food isn’t enough, I also grow garlic as a medicine, feeding it to humans and livestock alike.
 I grow two types of garlic, hard neck and soft neck.
 The hardneck, I simply store as bulbs.
 The soft neck garlic I like to braid into long chains and hang in the kitchen.
 All garlic is not created equal, so when you’re selecting seed garlic, be sure to look for ones that have good storage properties; I’ve found that soft neck garlic, while not quite as flavorful, is the best for long-term storage.

-Apples – In our neck of the woods, the deep red apple, Arkansas Black is renowned for its storage qualities.
+In our neck of the woods, the deep red apple, Arkansas Black is renowned for its storage qualities.
 In all honesty, it’s not the best eating apple upon harvest, but in mid-March, when the only other options are highly priced apples flown in from Chile, the Arkansas Black is a mighty fine apple!
 Particularly in baked dishes like cobbler, or even coarsely chopped and stewed, this storage apple cooks up amazingly well and keeps for MONTHS in cool storage.

-If you don’t have one, go ahead and experiment with the coolest, most humid conditions you have available to you.
+If you don’t have one, go ahead and experiment with the coolest conditions you have available to you.
 Although buckets of vegetables in our mudroom will not store well for long periods of time, they have still allowed me to enjoy a fresh beet and carrot salad in January!